How to integrate Instantly MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Instantly to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Instantly agent that can create a new cold email campaign, add a new lead to my campaign, check unread emails in my inbox, run an inbox placement test for gmail through natural language commands.
+By the end, you'll have a working Instantly agent that can create a new cold email campaign, add a new lead to your campaign, check unread emails in your inbox through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Instantly account through Composio's Instantly MCP server.